IT’S NOT JUST YOU !

 It needs an external supply and just as the rest of the body deteriorates as the raw material supply reduces with age, the brain is increasingly unable to manage its maintenance and repair systems as production falls.

-Thus a deficiency of DHEA and Pregnenolone leads to deficiency of Testosterone, Progesterone and the all-important ALLOPREGNANOLONE, which is made from Progesterone.
+Thus a deficiency of DHEA and Pregnenolone leads to deficiency of Testosterone and Progesterone (and the all-important ALLOPREGNANOLONE, made from Progesterone),

-Allopregnanolone deficiency causes loss of the brain’s internal psycho-support system, reduced rapidity of thought, poor perception, lowered self-confidence and “fuzzy” thinking.
+with down-regulation of the brain’s internal psycho-support system, lost rapidity of thought, reduction of perception, lowered self-confidence and “fuzzy” conceptualization.

 The reasons for reduction of DHEA production are unknown; but as implied above, perhaps the decline of the “third eye” (the pineal gland), leads to deconditioning of a feedback mechanism which controls DHEA production by the adrenals.

-But let us examine the production and use of Pregnenolone, the “mother of all sex hormones”, and its offspring.
+But let us examine the production of Pregnenolone, the “mother of all sex hormones” and its offspring.

 Pregnenolone is chemically modified to yield multiple active products, the first of which is Progesterone, but the premier of which is DHEA [originally, DHEA was viewed as the mother of all sex hormones].